 On this Raspberry Pi 4 I have Ubuntu 20.10, which is the first Ubuntu version to explicitly support the Raspberry Pi.
 I’ve previously experimented with the 64-bit Debian-10-based Raspberry Pi OS, and it worked as expected as well, although Debian 10 doesn’t have versions of Docker and docker-compose that are as recent as I’d like.

 sudo apt-get update && sudo apt-get install -y docker.io docker-compose

 - Add your user to the Docker group with

 sudo usermod -aG docker $USER.
 Note that on some machines or operating systems you may have to log out and log in again to see this take effect, but you can test it with

 idto see if you’re in the Docker group, and if

 sudo apt-get install libnss3-tools xdg-utils: libnss3-tools helps mkcert to work with Firefox and Chromium, and xdg-utils is the secret sauce behind

 ddev configin a project and

-I found that with just standard setup, DDEV on the Raspberry Pi 4 was able to do everything it’s supposed to do, and with better performance than expected.
+I found that with a standard setup, DDEV on the Raspberry Pi 4 was able to do everything it’s supposed to do, and with better performance than expected.
 It would certainly be possible to add faster disk or an SSD to it and make things even better.
-So if you need a super-low-cost development environment, or just want to see what ARM64 is all about, or if you just want to do new cool things with the Pi, here’s your chance!
+If you need a super-low-cost development environment, want to see what ARM64 is all about, or want to do new cool things with the Pi, here’s your chance!